flashsherlock/fMRIdata/7T/odor/readme.md

 Compute and plot mean voxel numbers for each ROI, and plot time courses.

 ## results_labels_render.R
-Render results_labels.Rmd, rating.Rmd, and roistatas.Rmd with parameters.
+Render results_labels.Rmd, results_labels_mean.Rmd, rating.Rmd, and roistatas.Rmd with parameters.

 # nophy
 Analysis same as above but without physioloy correction (pade).
 This can be a backup for all of the analysis.